iamnobodywhoareyou/litclock/README.md

 ## How to use: <br>

 Install Rainmeter from https://www.rainmeter.net/ <br>
+### Important - The releases contains one more folder (https://github.com/JohannesNE/literature-clock/tree/master/docs/times) which is not uploaded to this repository.
+So do not download the code from the repo as a zip file.
+Download the file from releases ONLY. <br>
-Download the code as a zip file <br>
+Download the code as a zip file from the releases <br>
 Extract the zip file and copy the contents to your Rainmeter/Skins/ folder <br>
 Extract the times.zip file <br>
 Go to rainmeter and load the litclock.ini file <br>